 (The completed recommendation form must be in a sealed envelope with the flap signed by the Chair)

 UWest GPA is one of the important requirements.
 However, YOU DO NOT NEED TO FILL OUT THE TRANSCRIPT REQUEST FORM.
-The IBEF Liason Office will request transcripts for you.
-The official transcripts will be sent directly to the IBEF committee by the Registrar's Office, once grades are available.
+The IBEF Liaison Officer will request the transcripts for you.
+The official transcripts will be sent directly to the IBEF committee by the Registrar’s Office, once grades are available.

 - Do not fax or e-mail the above documents.
-Please mail or deliver in person to the Office of Admissions.
+Please mail or deliver in person to the address provided below.
 All application materials must be submitted together in one large sealed envelope.
 Any materials missing can not be submitted separately.
-The mailing address is: